-Flynn arrived at SDSU after five seasons at Oklahoma, where he served first as a graduate assistant and later as offensive quality control assistant.
+Flynn arrived at SDSU after five seasons at his alma mater, Oklahoma, where he served first as a graduate assistant and later as offensive quality control assistant.

 During his time as a member of Bob Stoops’ coaching staff, Flynn served in a variety of roles, including assistant offensive line coach for Sooner teams that played in five bowl games, highlighted by an appearance the 2009 BCS National Championship.
 Flynn also assisted in coaching the team’s running backs, tight ends and special teams units during his tenure at Oklahoma.